Myofascial Release, Movement, and Foot Pain: Ditching Your Shoes May Be the Answer to Constant Achy Feet

 Reflexology Map

-My friend told me she had tried it and it was a very painful experience.
-I loved it.
-I felt no pain.
-I did experience some tenderness that mapped to places in my body that were tender.
-Interesting.
-Why was my experience pain-free and my friends was not?
-She loves shoes.
-I don’t.
-Well, I do love a cute shoe when I must wear them, but that is not the point.
-I am out of shoes every chance I get.
 I rarely wear shoes in the house.
 I regularly take walks in my backyard without shoes.
 I exercise without shoes.
 I take my grandson to the park, and we take our shoes off when climbing the equipment together.
-(Yes, the area gets a thorough scan to be sure there is no broken glass or sharp objects.
+(The area gets a thorough scan to ensure no broken glass or sharp objects.
 Stepping on rocks and twigs is welcome.)
 When I hike, I wear flexible hiking sandals instead of sturdy hiking boots.
 Plantar fasciitis used to plague me.
-Now, when it rears its ugly head, I go for a barefoot walk instead of pulling out my old shoe inserts.
+When it rears its ugly head, I walk barefoot instead of pulling out my old shoe inserts.
 Yes, it helps a lot.

 Feet with smiley toes